chrisnoonan98675/site/xl-release/how-to/use-the-xl-release-docker-images.markdown

 To download a docker image for XL-Release, go to [XL Release Docker images](https://github.com/xebialabs/xl-release-docker-image).

-For a quick use guide of the XL Release image, see [Getting started with the XebiaLabs Docker containers](/xl-platform/how-to/getting-started-with-xl-docker-containers.html).
+## Set up and start the Docker containers

-## Running the container
+There are multiple methods to set up and start the Docker image for XL Release.

-The following section describes the methods that are available for running a container.
+For information about running the XL Release image using Docker Compose, see [Running the XebiaLabs Docker containers with Docker Compose](/xl-platform/how-to/getting-started-with-xl-docker-containers.html).

-### XL Release setup for demonstrations and simple trials
+### Start containers with quick run commands

 **Important:** This setup method does not include persistence and must not be used in production environments.